aldolat/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.17-dev =

+* Code optimization.
+* The class for the custom container class is now sanitized.
+* The custom container receives now only a CSS class.

 = 1.16.1 =